opensearch-project/documentation-website/_automating-configurations/api/delete-workflow.md

 When you no longer need a workflow template, you can delete it by calling the Delete Workflow API.

-Note that deleting a workflow only deletes the stored template but does not deprovision its resources.
+Note that deleting a workflow only deletes the stored template---it does not deprovision its resources.

 When a workflow is deleted, its corresponding status (returned by the [Workflow State API]({{site.url}}{{site.baseurl}}/automating-configurations/api/get-workflow-status/)) is also deleted unless either the provisioning status is `IN_PROGRESS` or resources have been provisioned.